theonjs/theon/README.md

 #### Entity#useConstructor(fn)

 Define a custom entity constructor function.
-Only valid for `Resource` entity.
+Only implemented for `Resource` and `Collection` entities.

 #### Entity#addEntity(entity)